-Risk Category Labour Risk Impacts Mitigation Occupational Health and Safety Exposure to dust, solid wastes, chemicals, sewage and materials Accidents from movement of equipment and materials Road safety from transportation of materials and goods from one location to another Poor working conditions - overstretched working hours, undefined cut-out times, no PPE heat exhaustion Lack of provision of adequate sanitary facilities Inadequate work tools Risks related to working in a WWTP that will be operational at the same time as the upgrades/expansion is happening Serious injury, accident, fatality, illness, legal action against the project Serious injury or death Accidents due to collisions Worker fatigue and stress, increased accidents during work, over- laboured workers, increased grievances, high turnover, poor reputation for the project Spread of diseases and contamination.
-Low productivity, injury Unexpected discharge of sewerage plant due to works within existing infrastructure Contractor will be required to prepare a Job/Hazard Analysis for the different works under the project as part of the C-ESMP.
-4 Ensure provision of adequate PPEs, first aid tools and work tools for workers Periodical OHS/HSE training for all category of workers Regular (weekly) toolbox training for labourers) Use of skilled and responsible drivers for the transportation of materials and goods Provide workers with adequate periods of rest, sick leave etc as required by national law Installation of mobile washrooms where there is none.
-Contractors will be required to provide and maintain adequate work tools Mitigation details for the above are to be included in Contractor's Mobilization
+Risk Category Labour Risk Impacts Mitigation Occupational Health and Safety Exposure to dust, solid wastes, chemicals, and materials Accidents from movement of equipment and materials Road safety from transportation of materials and goods from one location to another Poor working conditions - overstretched working hours, undefined cut-out times, no PPE Heat exhaustion Lack of provision of adequate sanitary facilities Inadequate work tools Serious injury, accident, fatality, illness, legal action against the project Serious injury or death Accidents due to collisions Worker fatigue and stress, increased accidents during work, over-laboured workers, increased grievances, high turnover, poor reputation for the project Spread of diseases and contamination.
+Contractor will be required to prepare a Job/Hazard Analysis for the different works under the project as part of the C-ESMP.5 Ensure provision of adequate PPEs, first aid tools and work tools for workers Periodical OHS/HSE training for all category of workers Regular (weekly) toolbox training for labourers Use of skilled and responsible drivers for the transportation of materials and goods Provide workers with adequate periods of rest, sick leave etc as required by national law Installation of mobile washrooms where there is none.
+Contractors will be required to provide and maintain adequate work tools Mitigation details for the above are to be included in Contractor's Mobilization Strategy and C-ESMP.
+Communicable diseases Transmission of a virus among workers Serious illness or death, low productivity on the work site Protocols in line with Government Protocols Non-Compliance with Labour Regulations for Foreign Workers Not expected to be a major risk however should be considered due to the possibility of contractor illegally hiring undocumented non-domestic workers.
+Work stoppage Exploitation of non- documented workers (Lower pay than documented workers) Provisions need to be made to ensure all hired staff have the legal authorization to work specifically on the Dutch side of the island, evidenced by the proper documentation, from

-4The identification/application of prevention and control measures to occupational hazards shall be based on the site-specific Job/Hazard Analysis.
+$^{^5}$ The identification/application of prevention and control measures to occupational hazards shall be based on the site-specific Job/Hazard Analysis.